damien1617/damien1617/README.md

 - 💞️ I’m looking to collaborate on smalll projects for practice and fun
 - 📫 How to reach me ...
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: i started coding yesterday
+- ⚡ Fun fact: i started coding in late july 2024

 <!---
 damien1617/damien1617 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.